-Note that a No.3 headsail is NOT a Heavy Weather Jib.
-In relevant cases, IRC certificates show the maximum permitted heavy weather jib area.
+Note that a No.3 headsail is unlikely to qualify as an OSR compliant Heavy Weather Jib.

 SAIL MEASUREMENT POINTS

 12. PHOTOGRAPHY FOR RATINGS

 When measuring one-off boats, or endorsement generally, measurers are asked whenever possible to take photographs (keel, rudder, interior, etc) for inclusion in the boat's file.
 KEEL/RUDDER: